jvastola/Theta/docs/COMPLETION_SUMMARY.md

 # Theta Engine: Completion Summary

-**Date:** October 31, 2025
+**Date:** November 5, 2025
-**Project Status:** Phase 4 (75% Complete)
+**Project Status:** Phase 4 Complete

 ## Overview

-This document summarizes all completed work on the Theta Engine VR project through October 31, 2025.
-The project has successfully completed Phases 1-3 and is 75% through Phase 4, with strong test coverage (59 tests passing, 0 failures) and production-ready foundations for ECS, networking, and telemetry.
+This document summarizes all completed work on the Theta Engine VR project through November 5, 2025.
+The project has successfully completed Phases 1-4 with strong test coverage (66 tests passing, 0 failures) and production-ready foundations for ECS, networking, telemetry, and the collaborative command pipeline.

 ---